rloomans/docker-smokeping/README.md

 * `-p 80` - the port for the webUI
 * `-v /data` - Storage location for db and application data (graphs etc)
 * `-v /config` - Configure the `Targets` file here
+* `-v /config/secret` - File holding the slave secret (used when running as a slave)
 * `-e PGID` for for GroupID - see below for explanation
 * `-e PUID` for for UserID - see below for explanation
 * `-e TZ` for timezone setting, eg Africa/Johannesburg
+* `-e MASTERURL` for a URL to the master instance (causes this container to be a slave)

 This container is based on phusion/baseimage and includes the latest build of PhantomJS.
 For shell access whilst the container is running do `docker exec -it smokeping /bin/bash`.